bodywork-ml/bodywork-pipeline-with-mlflow/README.md

       MLFLOW_S3_ENDPOINT_URL: mlflow-credentials
 ```

-Note, that we have used the same secret for configuring the MLflow tracking URI
+Note, that we have used the same secret for configuring the MLflow tracking URI and S3 endpoint URL.
+For the former, we use the domain name assigned to the MLflow tracking server within the cluster, while the latter is optional (set to `null` is not required), and made available for when you want to use other S3 compatible storage types (e.g. [Minio](https://min.io)).

 ### Step 4 - Deploy the Pipeline